-MECHGR91 Ship Design Exercise
+MECH0084 Ship Design Exercise for Marine Engineers

-This module is normally only taken by students enrolled on the MSc Marine Engineering however students with a suitable marine engineering background will be considered for CPD at the MSc Marine Engineering Programme Director’s discretion.
+This module is normally only taken by students enrolled on the MSc Marine Engineering.
+However, students with a suitable marine engineering background will be considered for CPD at the MSc Marine Engineering Programme Director’s discretion.

 Method of Instruction

 Guidance is provided by academic staff but it is expected that the work and effort is driven and managed by the student group.